Festive Taxi Enforcement Swoop for Ribble ValleyPublished Tuesday, 15 November 2016

-Licensing officers from Ribble Valley Borough Council have been out and about with the police and Vehicle and Operator Services Agency staff in swoops on taxis and private hire vehicles.
+Taxi enforcement officers at Ribble Valley Borough Council will be out and about with the police and Vehicle and Operator Services Agency staff in the run-up to the festive season.

-On-the-spot checks have been taking place throughout the borough to ensure vehicles are roadworthy, drivers properly licensed and licence conditions complied with.
+On-the-spot checks will take place on vehicles throughout Ribble Valley in November and December to ensure vehicles are roadworthy, drivers properly licensed and licence conditions complied with.

 Anyone found driving a private hire vehicle or hackney carriage without a valid licence or illegally plying for hire risks prosecution and those breaching licence conditions could see their licences suspended or revoked.

-Ribble Valley Borough Council’s taxi enforcement officer, Carl Rung, said: “Maintaining a high standard of vehicles is something the council takes seriously and we carry out regular checks to ensure taxis and their drivers are meeting licensing requirements.
+Ribble Valley Borough Council’s taxi enforcement officer, Carl Rung, said: “Maintaining a high standard of vehicles is something we take seriously and we carry out regular checks to ensure taxis and their drivers are meeting licensing requirements.

-“These checks have helped to identify drivers flouting the law and ensure the safety and roadworthiness of licensed vehicles.”
+“These checks will identify drivers flouting the law and ensure the safety and roadworthiness of licensed vehicles.

 Ribble Valley residents are reminded not to use unlicensed taxis or flag down private hire vehicles over the festive season and follow these steps to ensure a safe journey: